nt246/physalia-lcwgs/day_2/markdowns/03_allele_frequencies.md

 	-skipTriallelic	0
 ```

-Let's estimate minor allele frequences (MAF) using the GLs that we calculated from the last section as input.
+Let's estimate minor allele frequences (MAFs) using the GLs that we calculated from the last section as input.
 When supplying a glf file as input we also
 need to provide the number of individuals in the file with `-nInd` and the reference index file with `-fai`.

 ```bash